gmc-code/PC-microbit-micropython/docs/sound/music.rst

 -----------------

 | Make use of these custom dictionaries that store notes and tempos for some short tunes.
+| The notes are a string with a space as a separator.
+Use the split method to convert the string to a list of notes.
+See: https://www.w3schools.com/python/ref_string_split.asp

 .. code-block:: python